How Much Does a Siberian Cat Cost? 2025 Price Guide

 $10–$50 per month

-You will need to purchase rabies and distemper shots for your cat to keep it healthy and safe.
+You will need to purchase rabies and distemper shots for your cat to keep them healthy and safe.
 Rabies will need a booster every 3 years to stay current, and you will need a yearly vet visit to make sure your cat stays healthy.
 Other common health problems that can occasionally affect any cat requiring a trip to the vet include urinary tract infections and ear infections.

 Food